nervosnetwork/mercury/docs/config.md

 ### `center_id`

-The center id of the server.
-This is used to generate the distributed unique ID through snowflake algorithm.
+The center id of the database server.
+This is used to generate the unique distributed ID through snowflake algorithm.

 type: `u16`

 ### `machine_id`

-The machine id of the server.
-This is used to generate the distributed unique ID through snowflake algorithm.
+The machine id of the database server.
+This is used to generate the unique distributed ID through snowflake algorithm.

 type: `u16`